fatfish-lab/aquarium-documentation/src/web/items/template.md

 If you try to create an Asset in the project, 2 templates will be available: `Template A` and `Template B`.
 In this case `Template B` will be selected by default because it is closer to the project.
 If two templates are at the same level, they will be ordered alphabetically.

+Each item in a template have a special root property called `createdFrom`.
+All items created from a template will the same `createdFrom` property in order to track the origin of the item and be able to [synchronize](../applications/templateeditor.md#synchronize) it back to the template.

 ## Data